LuiginaA/Nur-Home/README.md

 ### User-Centric Design

-The site is designed to meet users' needs by prioritizing ease of use and accessibility.
-Every element of the interface is carefully crafted to minimize cognitive load and streamline the user journey.
+The site is designed to meet users' needs by prioritising ease of use and accessibility.
+Every element of the interface is carefully crafted to minimise cognitive load and streamline the user journey.

 ### Minimal Clicks, Maximum Value